How to Clean Moss off Roof – The Right Way

 Use a 12v backpack sprayer to make easy work of spraying the roof.
-This can also be used to kill weeds, and apply insect control treatments around your house.
+Plus, you can use it to kill weeds and apply insect control treatments around your house.

-If you use bleach you can pre rinse and post wash nearby plants with clean water to prevent damage.
-You can also cover nearby plants with plastic sheeting to protect them.
+If you use bleach, you can pre-rinse and post-wash nearby plants with clean water to prevent damage.
+In addition, you can cover nearby plants with plastic sheeting to protect them.

-Make sure you use protective gear such as a roof fall protection system.
+Finally, make sure you use protective gear, such as a roof fall protection system.